Chapter 5 : Just a Date

 She looked up at me again as I said this.
 Although it was clear she understood what I was talking about, I felt the need to fill the silent pause.

 “Why do you feel so guilty?
 I’m sure that you loved your brother as much as any other sister did,” I said.
-She closed her eyes for a moment, bracing herself against the sad feelings that came along with thinking of her brother.
+She closed her eyes for a moment, as if bracing herself.

 “I loved him, yes, but I wasn’t exactly the best sister,” she started to explain, avoiding my eye.
-“We used to collect those Chocolate Frog cards together, until I starting going to Hogwarts.
-He’d sent me letters about which new cards he had gotten every week, and I would return them with elaborate descriptions of how life was in the ‘real’ world, how I met some of the people we had seen on the cards, about quidditch, about class, and about how incredible it was going to be when he’d join me the next year...
+“We used to collect those Chocolate Frog cards together, until I started going to Hogwarts.
+He’d sent me letters about which new cards he had gotten every week, and I would return them with elaborate descriptions of how life was in the ‘real’ world, how I was learning about or even met some of the people we had seen on the cards, about quidditch, about class, and about how incredible it was going to be when he’d join me the next year...
 And then he didn’t.”

 We walked further down the aisles of the sweetshop.